Moon Over Manifest: Plot summary

 A government official, the nephew of a resident of Manifest, tricks one of the mine owners into buying part of the land up for sale because of the "healing spring" he could use to make a fortune.
 However, it is regular water, and the tax he paid for the land goes to the town, giving them enough money to buy the rest of the land.
 Soon afterwards, the fooled man sells his part of the land for a fraction of the cost he paid for it.
-Meanwhile, Jinx confronts his old partner in crime, and discovered that the partner is the one who killed the man, not Jinx.
+Meanwhile, Jinx confronts his old partner in crime and discovers that the partner is the one who killed the man, not Jinx.
 The old partner dies when trying to pursue Jinx.
-The town celebrates their triumph over the mine owners, only to be crushed by news of the death of the well-known Ned in St-Dzier, France, on October 8, 1918.
-Jinx thinks it was his fault Ned was killed by the Germans.
+The town celebrates its triumph over the mine owners, only to be crushed by news of the death of the well-known Ned in St-Dzier, France, on October 8, 1918.
+Jinx thinks it was his fault that Ned was killed by the Germans.
 He leaves Manifest for good.
 Soon after, Spanish influenza kills many people in Manifest and the town becomes the run-down, battered outpost Abilene knows.

 Abilene hears the story and matches the letters and mementos she had to the story the diviner told her.
 She put the pieces together and discovered that Jinx was her father; when she got a cut and became very ill, her father began acting differently around her because he thought it was his fault, which it wasn't.
 That was the reason he left her in Manifest.
 Furthermore, Ned was the son of the diviner, who had been keeping watch on her son from afar.
 After sending a telegram to her father, feigning ill herself, she discovered that the Rattler was a story someone made up after seeing a nun and her rattling rosary in the woods at night.
 The "spy" they happened to find was the undertaker, the person who had revealed the town's trick to the mine owners almost twenty years ago.
 He was afraid that the kids had found out about that, so he sent them the note to scare them.
 Abilene's father returned to Manifest and found that his daughter wasn't ill, and after she told him about knowing about his past, he understood her when she asked him to stay.
 They go into Manifest together to rebuild their lives.